-The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or other similar business combination with one or more operating businesses that it has not yet selected ("Business Combination").
+The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or other similar business combination with one or more operating businesses ("Business Combination").
 The Company has neither engaged in any operations nor generated revenue to date.

-As of March 31, 2021, the Company had not commenced any operations.
-All activity for the period from November 1, 2019 (inception) through March 31, 2021 relates to the Company's formation and the initial public offering (the "Initial Public Offering") described below, and since the Initial Public Offering, identifying a target company for a Business Combination.
+As of June 30, 2021, the Company had not commenced any operations.
+All activity for the period from November 1, 2019 (inception) through June 30, 2021 relates to the Company's formation and the initial public offering (the "Initial Public Offering") described below, and since the Initial Public Offering, identifying a target company for a Business Combination.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
 The Company generates non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.